mupioneersymposium/mupioneersymposium.github.io/speakers.md

 #### *Research Scientist, Corteva Agriscience* <br/>
 #### <a href="https://www.linkedin.com/in/shawn-thatcher-68745aa1/" target="_blank"> *Website - Dr. Shawn Thatcher* </a>
 <img src="/img/2023_ShawnThatcher.png" alt="Dr. Shawn Thatcher Photo"  width="180px" style="float: right" />
 Shawn Thatcher is working as a Research Scientist at Corteva Agriscience.
-Having completed his Ph.D. from University of Delaware in 2013, Shawn later joined Corteva Agriscience.
+Shawn received a Ph.D. in Biochemistry from the University of Delaware, studying the role of small RNAs in Arabidopsis abiotic stress and senescence.
+He then moved on to a post-doc at DuPont Pioneer (now Corteva Agriscience), employing computational biology to understand the genetic regulation and impacts of alternative splicing during maize drought responses.
+He currently leads computational discovery efforts to discover and characterize novel disease resistance genes for maize and soybean.
 <br/><br/><br/>